-- 8.69 London Plan policy T6.1 would permit up to 1.5 spaces per 3+ bed unit which equates to a maximum of 12 spaces.
+8.72 London Plan policy T6.1 would permit up to 1.5 spaces per 3+ bed unit which equates to a maximum of 12 spaces.
 12 spaces are proposed on site with two of these being allocated as visitor parking.
-It is unlikely therefore that the development would lead to overspill car parking. - 8.70 The tracking diagrams confirm that manoeuvring into and out of the parking spaces can be achieved safely and a turning head is provided for larger vehicles servicing the site.
-Electric vehicle charging points could be achieved on the site and a condition has been recommended to ensure that at least 20% active and 80% passive points are provided in line with policy DM30 and London Plan Policy T6.1. - 8.71 A financial contribution of £12,000 will be secured via S106 agreement to contribute towards sustainable transport initiatives in the local area in line with Local Plan policies SP8.12 and SP8.13.
-These include matters such as the delivery of electric vehicle charging infrastructure and car club spaces to support sustainable transport in the borough (as required by Policy DM SP8.13).
+It is unlikely therefore that the development would lead to overspill car parking.

-8.72 A condition will be attached to require submission of a Construction Logistics Plan (CLP) and a condition survey of the surrounding footways and carriageway prior to commencement of works on site.
+- 8.73 The tracking diagrams confirm that manoeuvring into and out of the parking spaces can be achieved safely and a turning head is provided for larger vehicles servicing the site.
+Electric vehicle charging points could be achieved on the site and a condition has been recommended to ensure that at least 20% active and 80% passive points are provided in line with policy DM30 and London Plan Policy T6.1. - 8.74 A financial contribution of £12,000 will be secured via S106 agreement to contribute towards sustainable transport initiatives in the local area in line with Local Plan policies SP8.12 and SP8.13. - 8.75 A condition will be attached to require submission of a Construction Logistics Plan (CLP) and a condition survey of the surrounding footways and carriageway prior to commencement of works on site.